 Section 4 will apply to EDAM Market Participants to the extent their roles and responsibilities are included the Extended Day-Ahead Market, in addition to the provisions in this Section 33.4.

-(a) Nothing in Section 33 will alter the CAISO’s responsibilities under the other sections of the CAISO Tariff, under any agreement not required by Section 33, or under NERC Reliability Standards, any other NERC requirements or criteria, or any other Applicable Reliability Criteria as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid.
+(a) Nothing in this Section 33 will alter the CAISO’s responsibilities under the other sections of the CAISO Tariff, under any agreement not required by Section 33, or under NERC Reliability Standards, any other NERC requirements or criteria, or any other Applicable Reliability Criteria as the Balancing Authority for the CAISO Balancing Authority Area and the transmission operator for the CAISO Controlled Grid.
 During any interruption of the normal operation of the Day-Ahead Market, the CAISO as Balancing Authority will remain responsible for managing the resources in its Balancing Authority Area and the flows on transmission lines internal to the CAISO Balancing Authority Area, including imports and exports, for the duration of the interruption.

-(b) Nothing in Section 33 will alter an EDAM Entity’s responsibilities under NERC Reliability Standards and any other NERC requirements or criteria as the Balancing Authority for the EDAM Entity Balancing Authority Area and, to the extent applicable, as the transmission operator or transmission service provider for transmission facilities within its Balancing Authority Area.
+(b) Nothing in this Section 33 will alter an EDAM Entity’s responsibilities under NERC Reliability Standards and any other NERC requirements or criteria as the Balancing Authority for the EDAM Entity Balancing Authority Area and, to the extent applicable, as the transmission operator for transmission facilities within its Balancing Authority Area.
 During any interruption of the normal operation of the Day-Ahead Market, the EDAM Entity as Balancing Authority will remain responsible in accordance with Section 33.7 for managing the resources in its Balancing Authority Area and the flows on internal transmission lines, including imports into and exports out of its Balancing Authority Area, for the duration of the interruption.

+(c) The EDAM Transmission Service Provider will remain the transmission service provider in accordance with its tariff and will be responsible to manage transmission sales, reservations, and schedules on its transmission system in accordance with Section 33 and the EDAM Transmission Service Provider tariff.

+(d) The CAISO will remain the transmission service provider for transmission capacity on the CAISO Controlled Grid in accordance with the CAISO Tariff.

 33.4.1 EDAM Entity